Online Learning Modules

 For each task there is set of goals.
 These tasks are in the Open Technical Skills Self-Assessment Test.
 You should practice each task until you are able to consistently meet the goals.
 Once you have achieved these goals, you should perform the tasks in front of a senior resident or attending in order to assure yourself that you are following the proper technique.
 The Open Technical Skills Expert Assessment Test lists the criteria that should be used for the expert review, and serve as a good guide for concentrated practice.

 General Surgery residents on the EVATS rotations in the R1, R2, and R3 years must turn in completed self-assessment and expert assessment tests each year.
 R4 and R5 residents should make themselves available to help coach junior residents and to perform the expert assessment when called upon to do so.

 We are working on new bronchoscopy modules and new tests to go with them.
 Please check back later to learn more about how to perform transbronchial biopsies, manage airway bleeding, pneumothoraces and other complications.
 Until then please enjoy the current modules below.

 Cervical Cancer: Screening and Prevention

 Hypertensive Disorders of Pregnancy

 Management of Female Urinary Incontinence

 Normal & Abnormal Labor

 Ultrasound Core Curriculum

 These modules are for educational purposes only.
-If your department requires proof of completion for credentialing purposes, you must view the material on the UW Learning Management System (link to LMS).
+If your department requires proof of completion for credentialing purposes, you must view the material on the UW Learning Management System.